PlummersSoftwareLLC/Primes/PrimeZig/solution_3/README.md

 - `src/sieves.zig` generic sieves.
 Impls:
   - `IntSieve` sieve stored as a (1/2) array of integers of comptime-defined sizes.
   - `BitSieve` sieve stored as a (1/2) array of bits, backed by comptime-defined unsigned integer types.
 - `src/tests.zig` test cases.
 Execute by running `zig test src/tests.zig`.

-May not work correctly (tested on zig 0.7.2)
+Notes:

+As is program is currently not working on zig 0.8.0 (`zig build`) the build did not survive transitioning from zig 0.7.1 due to the system recognizing more undefined behaviour, but it works correctly in unsafe zig; will be looking into fixing this.